Acuao/base64-advanced-cli/readme.md

     "iat": 1516239022
 }
 ```
-:warning: The CLI does **NOT** validate the signature of the token since this is not te purose of this tool.
+:warning: The CLI does **NOT** validate the signature of the token since this is not the purose of this tool.

 #### HTML Image base 64 encoding :
 You can use this CLI to directly encode your images as html base64 images (with automatic mime type dectection).